svilupp/svilupp.github.io/scratchpad/analysts_tips_for_beginnings5.md

 ### Quarto
 [Quarto](https://quarto.org/) is "an open-source scientific and technical publishing system built on Pandoc" (you could say it's a cross-platform successor to Rmarkdown + Knitr available to Python and Julia users).

-I have not seen a better tool for parametrized runs and for publishing of beautiful reports in many output formats (presentations, html reports, and more).
+I have not seen a better tool for parametrized runs and for publishing of beautiful reports in many output formats (presentations, HTML reports, and more).

 See [Using Julia in Quarto](https://quarto.org/docs/computations/julia.html).